Overview

 Now that we have the object file, we will use Objcopy to carve the .text section out of the file and place it into another file as raw binary.
 This would get rid of all the information outside of the section, such as ELF headers and other sections that we don't need.

-To accomplish this, let’s review the man page on Objcopy and review a few switches that might be useful to us for this cause.
-First, we need to find a switch that will allow us to target a section for extraction which appears to be the -j switch.
-The -j switch takes a parameter of a search pattern to match against the sections, which means we can provide it with .text and it should extract just that section of the pattern.
+Reviewing the man page on Objcopy, the -j switch allows us to target a section for extraction.
+It takes a parameter of a search pattern to match against the sections, which means we can provide it with .text and it should extract just that section.

-Next, we need to specify the output format that we want.
-We wanted to output the second file as a raw binary file.
-If we run Objcopy without specifying this, then we will end up with a second ELF file.
+Next, we need to specify the output format.
+We want raw binary.
+If we run Objcopy without specifying this, we end up with a second ELF file.

-Now that we have the switches we can make a command that will perform the extraction we are after.
-We can test this out with the following command:
+Now that we have the switches we can make a command that will perform the extraction we are after:

 objcopy -j .text -O binary ./hello_world_gas_solution_3.o new1.file

-The following screenshot shows this in action, a dump of the file and a disassembly of the original object so you can compare bytes and that it’s exactly our payload.
+The following screenshot shows this in action, a dump of the file and a disassembly of the original object so you can compare bytes and confirm it's exactly our payload.

 Using the Raw Binary File for Payload Use